xrdocs/multicast/_blogs/multicast-scaling.md

 Going back to this [blog](https://xrdocs.io/multicast/blogs/multicast-distribution-trees-mdts/), we mentioned what Data MDT is and how/ when it can be used.
 Now, we will discuss about a policy that can be applied to a Data MDT.

-The policy is called Based S-PMSI or named Data MDT and it is an enhanced route policy to map multicast sources and/ or groups to a named Data MDT.
-It is developed to determnistically control multicast flow mapping to Data MDT Trees and we assign names instead of numbers because they can become more descriptive.
+The policy is called Based S-PMSI or named Data MDT and it is an enhanced route policy to map Multicast sources and/ or groups to a named Data MDT.
+It is developed to determnistically control Multicast flow mapping to Data MDT Trees and we assign names instead of numbers because they can become more descriptive.
 Sample configuration:

 <div class="highlighter-rouge">